Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

       - name: Python
       - name: Typescript

-Refer to the [list of supported technologies](technology-support.md) for an overview of all supported technologie and the names that can be used.
+Refer to the [list of supported technologies](technology-support.md) for an overview of all supported technologies and the names that can be used.

 ## Overriding automatic technology and test code detection